 2. In the listing, locate the “Win -> Undefined” mapping and click the nearby trash icon.
 This will delete it.
 Press OK to confirm the setting.

-Other than PowerToys, there are also several other software that you can use to remap the Windows button.
+These are some of the methods to disable the Windows key on Windows 10.
+There are also several other software you can use to remap the Windows button.
+Check them out.